 In the next phase, the "Tox21" partners will be testing an expanded library of greater than 10,000 compounds at the NCGC.
 This library is currently being constructed, with expectations that expanded testing at the NCGC will begin later in 2010.

 In addition, approximately 700 of these compounds will be tested in Phase II of EPA's ToxCast™ program.

-For further information on NTP's High Throughput Screening program, contact:
+For further information on NTP's HTS program, contact: